5 Sep

 Class-action lawsuit targets CIBC mortgage penalties

-General Tim Hill, MBA 1 Sep
+Posted by: Tim Hill, MBA

 ‘Vague’ wording and ‘inappropriate’ calculations alleged in mortgage contracts By Glen Korstrom Tue Aug 5, 2014 12:01am PST At least 52,200 British Columbians will be entitled to refund cheques from the Canadian Imperial Bank of Commerce (CIBC) if a recently certified class-action lawsuit succeeds, according to one of the lawyers involved in the case.
 The representative […]